observablehq/framework/docs/jsx.md

 In addition, JSX fenced code blocks should always display explicitly; JSX fenced code blocks do not support implicit display of expressions.

-You don’t need to import `React` when using JSX; `React` is implicitly imported. `React` is also available by default in Markdown.
-If you need to, you can import it explicitly:
+React is available by default as `React` in Markdown, and you don’t need to import React when authoring components in JSX modules.
+If needed, you can import React explicitly like so:

 ```js run=false
 import * as React from "npm:react";
 ```

-You can also import specific symbols such as hooks:
+You can also import specific symbols, such as hooks:

 ```js run=false
 import {useState} from "npm:react";
 ```

-Always use the `.js` extension to import JSX modules.
+Always use the `.js` file extension to import JSX modules.
+JSX modules are transpiled to JavaScript during build and served with a `.js` extension.

 ```jsx run=false
 import {useState} from "npm:react";